 We love a good cone of roasted chestnuts at any of these stalls in Porto.
 After all, as the popular saying goes:

-Tradition has it that in November and on St. Martin’s Day there are magustos, the traditional festivities where chestnuts are roasted and foot-water is drunk.
+Tradition has it that in November and on St. Martin’s Day, magustos are held, which are traditional festivals where chestnuts are roasted and foot-water is drunk.

 And we eat chestnuts because this is when this nutritious food is harvested, between October and December.